syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Text-Formulas.md

-* array: The array or reference to return as a column.
+* array: The array to convert into a column.

-* [ignore] (Optional): Whether to ignore certain types of values.
-By default, no values are ignored.
-Specify one of the following:
+* [ignore] (Optional): Specifies which values to ignore:

-  * 0: Keep all values (default)
+  * 0: Keep all values (default).

-  * 1: Ignore blanks
+  * 1: Ignore blanks.

-  * 2: Ignore errors
+  * 2: Ignore errors.

-  * 3: Ignore blanks and errors
+  * 3: Ignore blanks and errors.

-* [scan_by_column] (Optional): Scan the array by column.
-By default, the array is scanned by row.
-Scanning determines whether the values are ordered by row or by column.
+* [scan_by_column] (Optional): If `TRUE`, scans by column instead of by row.

 **Remarks:**

-* If scan_by_column is omitted or `FALSE`, the array is scanned by row; If `TRUE`, the array is scanned by column.
+* The function will return all values in a single column, even if the original array was multidimensional.

-* `TOCOL` returns a `#VALUE!` error when an array constant contains one or more numbers that are not a whole number.
+* If [scan_by_column] is set to `TRUE`, the function will scan the array by column; otherwise, it defaults to scanning by row.

-* `TOCOL` returns a `#NUM!` error when the array is too large.
+* If an array contains non-integer values, the function returns a `#VALUE!` error.